ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ### 'context_id' Parameter ### {#context_id}

 The 'context_id' parameter is an OPTIONAL parameter of the access token request message defined in {{Section 5.8.1 of RFC9200}}.
-This parameter provides a value that the client wishes to use with the RS as a hint for a security context.
+This parameter provides a value that the client wishes to use with the RS, as a hint for a security context.
 Its exact content is profile specific.

 ### 'salt_input' Parameter ### {#salt_input}

 The 'salt_input' parameter is an OPTIONAL parameter of the access token request message defined in {{Section 5.8.1 of RFC9200}}.
-This parameter provides a value that the client wishes to use as part of a salt with the RS, for deriving cryptographic keying material.
+This parameter provides a value that the client wishes to use as part of a salt with the RS, for deriving cryptographic material.
 Its exact content is profile specific.

 ### 'client_cred_verify' Parameter ### {#client_cred_verify}